-The information provided here allows you to calculate several financial ratios that measure company performance.
-Additionally, current balance sheets should always present data from at least one previous period, so you can compare how financial performance has changed.
+Balance sheet information allows you to calculate several financial ratios that measure company performance.
+Additionally, current balance sheets often present data from at least one previous period, so you can compare how financial performance has changed.

-Quick Ratio: This measures Target’s ability to meet its obligations without selling off inventory; the higher the result, the better.
-It is expressed as current assets minus inventories, divided by current liabilities.
-In Target’s case, that is 14,706 minus 6,254, divided by 11,117, which equals 0.76.
+This measures Target’s ability to meet its debt obligations without selling off inventory; the higher the result, the better.
+It is expressed as (current assets minus inventories) divided by current liabilities.
+In Target’s case, that is ($14,706 minus $6,254) divided by $11,117, which equals 0.76.

-Current Ratio: This is another test of short-term liquidity, determined by dividing current assets by current liabilities.
-In Target’s case, that is equivalent to 14,706 divided by 11,117, which equals 1.32.
+This is another test of short-term liquidity, determined by dividing current assets by current liabilities.
+In Target’s case, that is equivalent to $14,706 divided by $11,117, which equals 1.32.

-Debt-to-Equity Ratio: In brief, divide total debt by total equity.
+In brief, divide total debt by total equity.
 In Target’s case, the denominator is termed a shareholder’s investment because Target is a public company.
-Using Target’s data, that ratio is expressed as 8,675 divided by 15,633, which equals 0.555.
+Using Target’s data, that ratio is expressed as $8,675 divided by $15,633, which equals 0.555.

-Working Capital: This refers to the cash available for daily operations.
-It is derived by subtracting current liabilities from current assets, which in this example is 14,706 minus 11,117, which equals 3,589.
+This refers to the cash available for daily operations.
+It is derived by subtracting current liabilities from current assets, which in this example is $14,706 minus $11,117, which equals $3,589.

 Interpreting the Income Statement

-Like a balance statement, an income statement is a means for measuring a company’s financial performance.
+Like a balance sheet, an income statement is a means for measuring a company’s financial performance.
 Some of the ratios discussed draw data from both the income statement and the balance sheet.
-We’ll continue using the published data from Target as an example.
-Note that all figures represent millions of dollars.
+These examples continue using the published data from Target for the calculations.
+Note that all figures are presented in millions of dollars.

-Gross Profit Margin: The money Target earns from selling a T-shirt, minus what it paid for that item—known as cost of goods sold, or COGS—is called gross profit.
+The money Target earns from selling a T-shirt, minus what it paid for that item—known as the cost of goods sold, or COGS—is called gross profit.
 Sales minus COGS, divided by sales, yields the gross profit margin.
-According to Target’s income statement, that would be 59,490 minus 39,399, divided by 59,490, which equals 0.337, or 33.7 percent.
+According to Target’s income statement, that would be ($59,490 minus $39,399) divided by $59,490, which equals 0.337, or 33.7 percent.

-ROA: This stands for return on assets and measures how much profit a company is generating for each dollar of assets.
+This stands for return on assets and measures how much profit a company is generating for each dollar of assets.
 Calculate ROA by dividing the revenue figure from the income statement by assets from the balance sheet.
-For Target, that equates to 59,490 divided by 14,706, which equals 4.04.
+For Target, that equates to $59,490 divided by $14,706, which equals 4.04.
 In other words, for every dollar Target has in assets, it is able to generate $4.04 of revenue.